-Pour Farro into a fine-mesh sieve and rinse with cold water a few times and drain.
+Pour Farro into a fine-mesh sieve, rinse with cold water a few times, and drain.
 Then, transfer the farro into a medium-sized pot with a lid and add the stock.
 Bring to a boil over high heat.
-Reduce the heat, cover and allow to simmer for 25-30 minutes, until softened, but chewy.
+Reduce the heat, cover, and simmer for 25-30 minutes until softened but chewy.
 At this point, if there is liquid remaining in the pot, drain it off.

 Step Two: Make the Dressing